 - To get the ID of a temperature/humidity sensor you need to find it on the map hosted on Madavi.

-Adding Luftdaten to your Home Assistant instance can be done via the user interface, by taking the following steps:
+Adding Luftdaten to your Home Assistant instance can be done via the user interface, by using this My button:

 To enable this sensor, add the following lines to your